dsgrid/dsgrid/docs/source/tutorials/create_derived_dataset.rst

 `dsgrid-project-StandardScenarios <https://github.com/dsgrid/dsgrid-project-StandardScenarios>`_
 as an example.

-You can run all commands in this tutorial except the last one on NREL's HPC Eagle cluster (the dataset is already registered).
+You can run all commands in this tutorial except the last one on NREL's HPC Kestrel cluster (the dataset is already registered).

 Steps